-Meet the winners Find the winners
+Apply Today Meet the 2020 winners

 Our 16 Play Everywhere Philly winners received technical assistance from two organizations: Playful Learning Landscapes, to help applicants incorporate playful learning approaches into their project designs, and Community Design Collaborative, to provide applicants with technical design assistance.